contentstack/cli/packages/contentstack/README.md

   $ csdx cm:stacks:clone

 OPTIONS
-  -s, --source-branch=source-branch  Branch of the source stack -t, --target-branch=target-branch  Branch of the target stack
+  --source-branch=source-branch  Branch of the source stack --target-branch=target-branch  Branch of the target stack

 DESCRIPTION
   Use this plugin to automate the process of cloning a stack in a few steps.